-Shatter is an older 8-bit plug-in that ships with After Effects.
+Most shattering in AE is done with Shatter, an older 8-bit per channel plug-in that ships with After Effects.
 Originally developed by Brian Maffitt under the Atomic Power banner, Shatter is mostly used for shattering glass, walls, puzzles, and so forth, but also used to generate 3D text or shape blocks.

 It's fairly easy to generate text quickly with Shatter, as shown in numerous tutorials like Creating 3D Extruded Text by Aharon Rabinowitz and Extruding 3D Text & Shapes 2: The Shatter Method from Andrew Devis.
 The initial results are limited, though you can help to sell it with enhancements like adding subtle textures strategically, a stroke layer, Bevel Alpha (or some stylize or displace filter), lighting effects, or maybe a scale-down to smooth edges.
 For a survey of methods to generate text in AE, see Creating 3D Text in After Effects here on PVC.